olleepalmer/olleepalmer.github.io/_drafts/2019-10-07-optimizely-program-management-review.md

 Instead of using a 1-10 score (like pretty much everyone out there, ever), PM uses 1-5 which gives you a lot less nuance.

-Most of my clients only run a handful of tests a month.
-A PIE score 9.1 means that something will be worked on almost immediately, where an 7.2 will probably languish in the queue.
-Maybe forever.

-Using PM’s 1-5 system felt a lot less nuanced.
-Everything seemed to be a 3.8 or a 4.3 and there didn’t seem be much difference between them.

 ### ‘Love scores’ are infuriating.

 In addition to the standard PIE scores, PM has a mandatory ‘Love’ field that cannot be disabled.

 This seems to be designed to allow pushy senior stakeholders to crank up their pet test concept.
 You may put up with this kind of carry-on in your testing program, but I keep mine in check.

 ### Adding users is slow and buggy